JonnyDawe/arcgis-animate-markers-plugin/README.md

 interface IAnimatableSymbolProps {
   scale?: number;
   rotate?: number;
+  opacity?: number; // range 0 to 1
 }
 ```

 - `scale` _`optional`_ (number): A number that represents the new scale of the symbol.
 If not provided, the scale will not change.
 - `rotate` _`optional`_ (number) : A number that represents the new geographic rotation (rotation clockwise) of the symbol in degrees .
 If not provided, the rotation will not change.
+- `opacity` _`optional`_ (number) : A number that represents the new opacity of the symbol.
+If not provided, the opacity will not change.

 #### onSymbolAnimationStep